 Image via Flickr by DoctorWho

 Panama City Beach is a top Spring Break destination for students looking for sun and fun.
-Hotels and motels along the beach are affordable on a student budget, and the beaches offer plenty of free activities.
+Hotels and motels along the beach are affordable on a student budget.
+You might also be able to save some money if you can find any affordable student houses for rent, in which you can stay, while you are there.
+The beaches offer plenty of free activities.
 Panama City has 27 miles of oceanfront, so you’re never far from the warm Gulf waters.
 Whether you fill your days with watersports or lounge on a comfortable beach towel for the duration, you’re sure to return home with great memories.

 Lake Havasu, Arizona: For Outdoor Recreation